Marqui-be/blog/index.md

 It is for people who want to do more with less.
 People who want clarity instead of chaos.
-People who want work to support life — not consume it.
+People who want work to support life, not consume it.

 This is not a blog about productivity.
 It is not about hustle.